edulustosa/passgen/README.md

 A simple password generator for the terminal.
 It generates random characters based on the current thread of execution and copies them directly to the clipboard.

+Only available for Linux.
+If you want to use it on Windows or Mac, you'll need to compile the source code with the Rust compiler for your OS and install the program globally.

 ## Usage

 ``` bash